civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(3)** The portion of subsection 212.3(3) of the Act before paragraph (a) is replaced by the following:

-    **(3)** If a CRIC (or a CRIC and a corporation that is a qualifying substitute corporation in respect of the CRIC at the dividend time) and **a** parent (or **a** parent and another non-resident **person** that at the dividend time **is related to** the parent) jointly elect in writing under this subsection in respect of an investment, and the election is filed with the Minister on or before the filing-due date of the CRIC for its taxation year that includes the dividend time, then the dividend that would, in the absence of this subsection, be deemed under paragraph (2)(a) to have been paid by the CRIC to the parent and received by the parent from the CRIC is deemed to have instead been
+    **(3)** If a CRIC (or a CRIC and a corporation that is a qualifying substitute corporation in respect of the CRIC at the dividend time) and a parent (or a parent and another non-resident person that at the dividend time is related to the parent) jointly elect in writing under this subsection in respect of an investment, and the election is filed with the Minister on or before the filing-due date of the CRIC for its taxation year that includes the dividend time, then the dividend that would, in the absence of this subsection, be deemed under paragraph (2)(a) to have been paid by the CRIC to the parent and received by the parent from the CRIC is deemed to have instead been

   **(4)** Paragraph 212.3(3)(b) of the Act is replaced by the following:

-    paid to, and received by, the parent or the other non-resident **person**, as agreed on in the election.
+    paid to, and received by, the parent or the other non-resident person, as agreed on in the election.

   **(5)** Paragraphs (a) and (b) of the definition **cross-border class** in subsection 212.3(4) of the Act are replaced by the following:

-    **a** parent, or a non-resident **person** that does not deal at arm's length with **a** parent, owns at least one share of the class; and
+    a parent, or a non-resident person that does not deal at arm's length with a parent, owns at least one share of the class; and

-    no more than 30% of the issued and outstanding shares of the class are owned by one or more persons resident in Canada that do not deal at arm's length with **a** parent. (**catégorie transfrontalière**)
+    no more than 30% of the issued and outstanding shares of the class are owned by one or more persons resident in Canada that do not deal at arm's length with a parent. (**catégorie transfrontalière**)

   **(6)** The portion of the definition **dividend time** before subparagraph (b)(ii) in subsection 212.3(4) of the Act is replaced by the following:

     **dividend time**, in respect of an investment, means

-    if the CRIC is controlled by **a** parent **or group of parents** at the investment time, the investment time; **and**
+    if the CRIC is controlled by a parent or group of parents at the investment time, the investment time; and

     in any other case, the earlier of

-    the first time, after the investment time, at which the CRIC is controlled by **a** parent **or group of parents, as the case may be**, and
+    the first time, after the investment time, at which the CRIC is controlled by a parent or group of parents, as the case may be, and

   **(7)** Paragraphs (a) to (c) of the definition **qualifying substitute corporation** in subsection 212.3(4) of the Act are replaced by the following: